 We can help

 Our Carer Support Advisors are familiar with what might be appropriate for you.
-We can tell you more about your entitlements to benefits and the payments available, and can help with filling out forms.
+We can tell you more about your entitlements to benefits and the payments available.
 We can also help if you’ve been turned down for a benefit.

 You can read more about all the benefits, the most up-to-date amounts, and how to get further help, in Surrey Welfare Rights’ booklet ‘Welfare Benefits for Carers’.